Martha Stewart, 79, Looks Half Her Age As She Goes Glam In Red Flannel

 The 79-year-old lifestyle guru thrilled her social media followers with her latest glam shot after her longtime makeup artist Nicole Daisy Toye gave her a gorgeous makeover ahead of two video appearances.

-Martha’s new haircut was styled perfectly as she showed off a neutral yet glamorous look that made her look half her age.
+Martha’s new haircut was styled perfectly as she showed off a neutral, yet glamorous look that made her look half her age.
 The Entertaining author rocked a red Madewell flannel shirt that was perfect for the Christmas season as she posed in her favorite room in her house.
 In the caption, she noted that her glam squad gets better each time.

 The new post quickly racked up thousands of likes and comments from her 1.1 million followers.
 Many fans told Martha she is a “stunner” and that she continues to “slay” with the youthful style created by her talented makeup guru.